 Jamie: I am assistant professor at the department of psychiatry at McGill, with an affiliation with the biomedical engineering department as well.
 My background is in physics and engineering and my research focuses on developing methods for MR spectroscopy (MRS) of the brain, both in humans and in animals.
 I did my undergrad at Queen’s University in engineering physics, my PhD in biophysics at the Robarts institute (University of Western Ontario), and my postdoc at the FMRIB Centre in Oxford.

-Gabriel: I am a research computing engineer at the Douglas Institute.
+Gabriel: I am a research computing Associate at the Douglas Institute.
 I did my undergrad in Engineering Physics at McMaster University, where I stayed on to do my PhD in semiconductor physics, nanocrystals and electro-optics.
 I then had a lateral shift into computing as a Software Carpentry volunteer, and that is how I heard about a software opportunity at the Douglas.
 Now I support both computing and open science work at the Douglas Institute, where I work with Jamie and others to contribute open-source software to the community.

 Jamie: Gabriel encourages everyone in our lab to do open science related things.

 MRMH: Talking about open science, could you talk a little bit about your research and the FID-A?